ipfs/camp/POSTER_PROJECTS/topic-textile.md

-# PeerPad internals
+# Textile Internals
-PeerPad is a decentralized editor that allows concurrent writing of text.
-Besides making live changes to a given document, it allows read-only nodes to follow the changes in real-time.
+Textile is a set of tools and trust-less infrastructure for building censorship resistant and privacy preserving applications.

 ## Goal